7Block Labs

 ByAUJay

-This playbook shows how to build that marketplace end-to-end—bridging Solidity, ZK, TEEs, and cloud clean rooms—to deliver ROI your procurement and legal teams can actually sign.
+This playbook walks you through creating a marketplace from start to finish--connecting the dots between Solidity, ZK, TEEs, and cloud clean rooms.
+This way, you can provide ROI that your procurement and legal teams will actually get behind.

 How to Build “Data Marketplaces” for AI Model Training